 Another one of the popular tomato canning recipes that you might want to learn is how to can spaghetti sauce.
 Depending on the recipe you use, chances are you will need to use a pressure canner to safely make the spaghetti sauce.

 You can try all the different spaghetti sauce recipes.
-It can be chunky or a pureed texture.
+It can be chunky or have a pureed texture.
 You can add different veggies like mushrooms, garlic, celery, green peppers, and onions.
 The sky’s the limit if you use a pressure canner.

 Another option is to can your spaghetti sauce with meat.
 The meat needs to be cooked ahead of time; don’t put it in your sauce raw.
-Both types of sauce need to have one-inch of headspace and proper pressure canning times.
+Both types of sauce need to have one inch of headspace and proper pressure canning times.